Huītzilōpōchtli: Sacrifice

+During the festival of Panquetzaliztli, of which Huitzilopochtli was the patron, sacrificial victims were adorned in the manner of Huitzilopochtli's costume and blue body paint, before their hearts would be sacrificially removed.
+Representations of Huitzilopochtli called teixiptla were also worshipped, the most significant being the one at the Templo Mayor which was made of dough mixed with sacrificial blood.

+Warriors who died in battle or as sacrifices to Huitzilopochtli were called quauhteca (“the eagle’s people”).
+War was an important source of both human and material tribute.
+Human tribute was used for sacrificial purposes because human blood was believed to be extremely important, and thus powerful.
+According to Aztec mythology, Huitzilopochtli needed blood as sustenance in order to continue to keep his sister and many brothers at bay as he chased them through the sky.

 The Templo Mayor

 The most important and powerful structure in Tenochtitlan is the Templo Mayor.
 Its importance as the sacred center is reflected in the fact that it was enlarged frontally eleven times during the two hundred years of its existence.
 The Great Temple of Tenochtitlan was dedicated to Huitzilopochtli and Tlaloc, the rain god.
-16th century Dominican Friar Diego Durán wrote, "These two gods were always meant to be together, since they were considered companions of equal power."
-The Templo Mayor actually consisted of a pyramidal platform, on top of which were twin temples.
-The South one was Huitzilopochtli's, and the North one was Tlaloc's.
+16th century Dominican friar Diego Durán wrote, "These two gods were always meant to be together, since they were considered companions of equal power."
+The Templo Mayor consisted of a pyramidal platform, on top of which were twin temples, one painted with blue stripes and the other painted red.
+The red shrine, on the south side, was dedicated to Huitzilopochtli, while the blue shrine to the north was dedicated to Tlaloc.
 That these two deities were on opposite sides of the Great Temple is very representative of the Aztec dichotomy that the deities represent.
 Tlaloc, as the rain god, represented fertility and growth, while Huitzilopochtli, as the sun god, represented war and sacrifice.
-The Templo Mayor is made up of two shrines side by side, one painted with blue stripes and the other painted red.
-The blue shrine was to Tlaloc and represented the rainy season and the summer solstice.
-The red shrine was to Huitzilopochtli, painted to symbolize blood and war.
-Although the shrines were next to each other, Huitzilopochtli's was toward the south side.

 The Coyolxauhqui stone

 The Coyolxauhqui stone was found directly at the base of the stairway leading up to Huitzilopochtli's temple.
 On both sides of the stairway's base were two large grinning serpent heads.
 The image is clear.
 The Templo Mayor is the image of Coatepec or Serpent Mountain where the divine battle took place.
 Just as Huitzilopochtli triumphed at the top of the mountain, while his sister was dismembered and fell to pieces below, so Huitzilopochtli's temple and icon sat triumphantly at the top of the Templo Mayor while the carving of the dismembered goddess lay far below.
 This drama of sacrificial dismemberment was vividly repeated in some of the offerings found around the Coyolxauhqui stone in which the decapitated skulls of young women were placed.
-This suggestion is that there was a ritual reenactment of the myth at the dedication of the stone sometime in the latter part of the fifteenth century.
+This would suggest that there was a ritual reenactment of the myth at the dedication of the stone sometime in the latter part of the fifteenth century.